 Title: Old sign for State Hotel, Seattle, Washington; Creator(s): Highsmith, Carol M., 1946-, photographer

-ELISABETH WALTON POTTER RESEARCH AWARD
+RESEARCH ACCELERATOR AWARD

 Please considering donating to this award.